Stephen Booth Books In Order – Complete List

 Besides the characters, Stephen Booth knows how to evoke an ambient in his novels.
 Sometimes you find yourself reading pages of descriptions, and while this is something I’d just flip the pages over in another novel, here these atmospheric descriptions work quite well.

 As for the plot, I found in most books that it moves along quite well.
 All in all, I highly recommend this series for anyone who wants to read a good, solid British mystery series.
+I’ve read his first novel many years ago and decided to catch up to the rest of the books in the series because I really enjoyed Ben’s character.

 Stephen Booth and his wife, Lesley, live in a village in Nottinghamshire in England along with their three cats.
 He is currently working on his next book.